breecummins/NetworkPerturbations/README.md

     makeperturbations   =   true or false (must be lowercase, no quotes);
                             false = perform the query only for the network specifications provided in the list;
-                            true = for every network spec in the list, make perturbations using the parameters below
+                            true = for every network spec in the list, make perturbations using the optional parameters listed farther down

+If a DSGRN query is desired, with or without perturbations, the following arguments are required:

+        querymodule     =   module name from 'queries' folder that has the query to be performed

+    querymodule_args    =   dictionary containing query module specific arguments -- see individual query documentation.
+Can be empty for some queries.

+The user may optionally specify a location where the results folder will be generated.

+    computationsdir     =   path to location where results are to be stored; default is current directory

 If makeperturbations == true, the following are optional parameters with the defaults listed: